 Take-home naloxone may be injected in a muscle or sprayed into the nose.
 It is a temporary drug that wears off in 30-90 minutes.

-- Narcan Nasal Spray is a prefilled, needle-free device that requires no assembly and is sprayed into one nostril while patients lay on their back.
-Click here for instructions of how to use Narcan Nasal Spray.
+- Narcan Nasal Spray is a prefilled, needle-free device that requires no assembly and is sprayed into one nostril while patients lie on their back.
+View instructions for how to use Narcan Nasal Spray.

 Use naloxone right away if you or a caregiver suspect or see signs or symptoms of an opioid overdose, even if you are not sure, because an opioid emergency can cause severe injury or death.